thekolaj/Ads-FullStack/server/README.md

 2. Create a PostgreSQL database.
 3. Add credentials to `.env` file based on `.env.example`.

-For this project to work, you will need to finish writing entities and endpoints.

 ## Running the server

 In development mode: